-Plan the capacity for your solution to ensure that you have enough space for client nodes on the server, which includes space for future growth.
+Plan the capacity for your solution to ensure that you have enough space for client nodes on the server.
+Allow enough space for future growth of workloads.

-When you move the client nodes, you can leave their existing backups on the original server to expire according to your expiration policy, or export their existing backups to the new server.
+When you move the client nodes, you can leave their existing backups on the original server to expire according to your expiration policy, or export their backups to the new server.

-Complete the following steps to move a client node to another server.
+To move a client node to another server, complete the following steps: